ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

 One of the main places in Ansible's control node code that we interact with other programs is the connection plugins' ``exec_command`` methods.
-These methods transform any text strings they receive in the command (and arguments to the command) to execute into bytes and return stdout and stderr as byte strings Higher level functions (like action plugins' ``_low_level_execute_command``) transform the output into text strings.
+These methods transform any text strings they receive in the command (and arguments to the command) to execute into bytes and return stdout and stderr as byte strings.
+Higher level functions (like action plugins' ``_low_level_execute_command``) transform the output into text strings.